secretstartups/handbook/support/workflows/500_errors.html.md

 Once results have been found in either Kibana or Sentry, do the following.

 1. Gather as much information as possible.
 Make an internal note on the ticket including links to the logs found in either Kibana or Sentry.
-1. Search the [GitLab Community Edition issue tracker](https://gitlab.com/gitlab-org/gitlab-ce) for any duplicate or related issue.
+1. Search the [GitLab issue tracker](https://gitlab.com/gitlab-org/gitlab) for any duplicate or related issue.
 1. Confirm if the issue is known or unknown and proceed accordingly: [Issue is known](#issue-is-known) or [Issue is unknown](#issue-is-unknown).

 #### Response

 ##### Issue is known

-If the issue is known it should have a corresponding issue in the Community Edition issue tracker.
+If the issue is known it should have a corresponding issue in the GitLab issue tracker.
 If you found an entry in Sentry that has been converted into an issue, you should see the issue number in the header within Sentry:

 ![Sentry linked issue](/images/support/sentry-linked-issue.png)